python/cpython/Doc/library/multiprocessing.shared_memory.rst

    tracker process.
 This process ensures proper cleanup of shared memory blocks even when all other processes with access to the memory have failed to do so (mainly due to being killed by signals).
-The resource tracker is overzealous in certain situations and will delete a shared memory block when any process with access to the shared memory has terminated. *track* should be set to ``False`` if there is already another process in place that does the bookkeeping.
+The resource tracker is overzealous in certain situations and might delete a shared memory block when any process with access to the shared memory has terminated. *track* should be set to ``False`` if there is already another process in place that does the bookkeeping.
 In most situations, this means that *track*